 The expected life of employee stock options represents the weighted average period the stock options are expected to remain outstanding and is a derived output of the binomial model.
-The expected life of employee stock options is impacted by all of the underlying assumptions and calibration of the Company's model.
-The binomial model assumes that employees' exercise behavior is a function of the option's remaining vested life and the extent to which the option is in-the-money.
+The binomial model estimates employees exercise behavior is based on the option's remaining vested life and the extent to which the option is in-the-money.
 The binomial model estimates the probability of exercise as a function of these two variables based on the entire history of exercises and cancellations of all past option grants made by the Company.